 - Honorable discharge.

 - Licensed health professional ongoing support appropriate for the mental and/or physical disabilities.

 - Housing and financial stability to provide for the well-being of the service dog.

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

 At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
-We proudly provide service dogs free of charge to Veterans.
-The trained tasks completed by service dogs through our comprehensive training program empower Veterans to live an independent, fulfilling life.
+As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
+Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.

 Start your journey with PAVE by completing the simple contact form.

 Service dogs save lives.
 Help us to help Veterans by supporting PAVE.
 Your support and generosity go directly towards helping our Veterans and more donations mean more service dogs for Veterans in need.